Ask A Librarian

 Events for children and families include music and movement for babies and toddlers, stories and crafts for preschool and early elementary kids, and writing workshops and parent/child book groups for preteens.

 Anyone is welcome to ask questions at the reference desk.
 You will find a librarian at the reference desk between 11 AM - 4 PM, Monday - Saturday.
 The Library subscribes to a variety of electronic databases which allow our members access to online reference sources and databases.
 Researchers interested in the Library's Special Collections are encouraged to contact the Special Collections staff.

-Members may use laptops in every space in the Library except the Members' Room on the Second Floor.
-You would probably be most comfortable on the 5th Floor in the Hornblower Room or one of the Individual Study Rooms, which were designed specifically for laptop users.
-Wireless internet access is available throughout the building, with the exception of the Members' Room and Reference Room.
+Members may use laptops/keyboards in every space in the Library except the Members' Room on the Second Floor.
+There are several different spaces to work throughout the Library: on the 5th Floor in the Hornblower Room, the 3rd Floor in the Whitridge Room, one of the Individual Study Rooms, or at a desk in the stacks.
+Wireless internet access is available throughout the building, with the exception of the Reference Room.

 The Library offers Interlibrary Loan for materials not available for circulation at the New York Public Library.